-- It always come in a single color per cap (except for printed logos), unlike a silicone swim cap or lycra swim cap which can feature several colors per cap.
+- It has a uniform color (except maybe for a supplemental printed logo), unlike a silicone swim cap or Lycra swim cap which can feature several colors per cap.

-- It has a matte finish when dry, whereas a silicone cap is more shiny.
+- It has a matte finish when dry, whereas a silicone cap is shinier.

-- It has a smell of rubber, not unlike the smell of baloons.
+- It has a peculiar smell, like the smell of balloons.

-A latex swim cap has the following advantages:
+A latex swim cap has quite a few advantages:

-- Its biggest advantage is that it is inexpensive yet it serves its purpose well, which is to both keep the hair out of the face and to protect it from swimming pool chemicals, especially chlorine.
+Its most significant advantage is that it is inexpensive yet it serves its purpose well, which is to both keep the hair out of the face and to protect the hair from swimming pool chemicals, especially chlorine.

-- One of its biggest problems is that certain people are allergic to latex.
-This was one of the reasons for the development of silicone swim caps.
+One of its most significant problems is that certain people are allergic to latex.
+This was one of the reasons that lead to the development of silicone swim caps.

-If you aren’t allergic to latex and just want to have a swim cap that gets the job done, is inexpensive, comfortable and doesn’t need to look funky, then a latex swim cap might be perfect for you.
+If you aren’t allergic to latex and want to have a swim cap that gets the job done, is inexpensive, comfortable and has a discreet look, then a latex swim cap might be a perfect fit.